Zsarko-Sergiu/Epidemics-Simulation-PDA/README.md

     -after doing this, create the thread and simulate for that value.
     -after that, remodify the value in tmp to tmp+people per thread.
 This assures that the next thread will have the first value as the next value from last thread (first_thread1 = last_thread2+1)
     -after simulating for each thread, join them to get the result.
-    -if debug was 0, write only the final result in f_parallel.txt.
+    -if debug was 0, write only the final result in f_parallel_out.txt.
     -destroy barriers to free the memory.

     PARALLEL SIMULATION EXPLAINED: